 (Photo Credit: Wikimedia Commons)

 Way back in the 1980’s, shortly after I had moved to Florida, there was a creepy glass-bottom boat story.
 One day, as visitors were taking a tour at one of the springs that offered such rides, suddenly the partial torso of a man glided beneath the glass!
 He had been diving and an alligator had eaten half of him.
-I think it was a news story enhanced a bit for interest, but those alligators are
+I think it was a news story enhanced a bit for interest, but those alligators are dangerous.

 I believe that Silver Springs was the first to offer the Glass Bottom Boat ride.
 Silver Springs (near Ocala) was a popular tourist attraction because some old Tarzan movies were filmed there.
 It is rumored that some of the monkeys escaped from the set and now Their offspring play in the trees around the Springs!
 The old “Sea Hunt” television show was also filmed at Silver Springs State Park.